qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 FEATURE_COUNT
 ^^^^^^^^^^^^^

-This parameter specifies the maximum number of features to return.
+This parameter specifies the maximum number of features per layer to return.
+For example if ``QUERY_LAYERS`` is set to ``layer1,layer2`` and ``FEATURE_COUNT`` is set to ``3`` then a maximum of 3 features from layer1 will be returned.
+Likewise a maximun of 3 features from layer2 will be returned.

-By default, only 1 feature is returned.
+By default, only 1 feature per layer is returned.

 I